-People have resorted to the law for any sort of problem pursuant to which the legislatures, all over the world, has framed various laws for the well- being of their citizens irrespective of them being a natural citizen or juristic citizen.
+People have resorted to the law for any sort of problem, pursuant to which legislatures all over the world has framed various laws for the well-being of their citizens, irrespective of whether them being a natural citizen or juristic citizen.
 All the citizens are free to earn their livelihood with the help of any lawful means.
 Everyone has to face competition in the market to emerge as successful and efficient.
-But such a competition should be non- arbitrary, reasonable and fair in nature leading to which a tremendous growth has been seen in the adoption of Competition Law during the past few years.
+But such a competition should be non-arbitrary, reasonable and fair in nature, leading to tremendous growth has been seen in the adoption of Competition Law during the past few years.

-Various geographical regions all over the globe are seen to adopt the competition law and they brought their economies under the provisions of the competition law.
-Gradually, the market failures, abuse of dominance and other ill- practices in the form of any anti-competitive policy and so on are made subject to the competition laws and policies.
-It is realized that the implementation of the competition law is a need of the hour and not a privilege.
+Various geographical regions all over the globe are seen to adopt the competition law, and they brought their economies under the provisions of the competition law.
+Gradually, market failures, abuse of dominance and other ill- practices in the form of any anti-competitive policy and so on are made subject to competition laws and policies.
+It is realized that implementing the competition law is a need of the hour and not a privilege.

-The necessity was to regulate the competition in the market so that any company or any enterprise is not able to destruct any other person in the market for satisfying its own demands or reach the zenith of success.
-And eventually to conduct and regulate competition in the market and to put a sword on all the anti-competitive practices in the market, a separate and new branch of law has come to upfront namely Competition Laws.
+The necessity was to regulate the competition in the market so that any company or any enterprise is not able to destroy any other person in the market to satisfy its own demands or reach the zenith of success.
+And eventually, to conduct and regulate competition in the market and to put a sword on all the anti-competitive practices in the market, a separate and new branch of law has come upfront, namely Competition Laws.

 History of Competition Law

 The basic concept of competition can be dated back to the 18th century and was first brought merely as an absence of any type of restraint on trade in legal terms by Adam Smith in his book ‘Wealth of Nations’, which was published in 1776.
-However, the modern economic theory can be dated back to the late 19th century i.e. 1890 which led to the drafting of Sherman Act in the US and came to be known as the very first anti-trust legislation.
+However, modern economic theory can be dated back to the late 19th century, i.e. 1890, which led to the drafting of the Sherman Act in the US and became known as the very first anti-trust legislation.

-Gradually every country got inspired from America, took the experience from the legislation so drafted and worked on drafting their own law in this field which gave a fruitful result, for now, almost all the countries have adopted their own competition law to regulate the market efficiently.
-Since it has given the world a coherent system of competition law, the United States can be provided with the title of ‘cradle of Anti-trust laws’.
+Gradually every country got inspired by America, took the experience from the legislation so drafted and worked on drafting their own law in this field, which gave a fruitful result.
+For now, almost all countries have adopted their own competition law to regulate the market efficiently.
+Since it has given the world a coherent competition law system, the United States can be given the title of ‘cradle of Anti-trust laws’.

 Competition Laws in the US

-The modern competition law finds its roots from the legislations of the United States, where Sherman Act was brought in 1890 itself due to the raising concerns regarding the formation of trusts by the companies regulating in the American market.
-The US Congress had drafted three different legislatures namely, Sherman Act in 1890, the Clayton Act in 19 14 and the Federal Trade Commission Act in 1914.
-Though short and simple in nature, the very first legislation i.e, the Sherman Act of 1890 has emerged as the most important one.
+Modern competition law finds its roots in the legislation of the United States, where the Sherman Act was brought in 1890 due to the rising concerns regarding the formation of trusts by the companies regulating in the American market.
+The US Congress had drafted three different legislatures: Sherman Act in 1890, the Clayton Act in 19 14 and the Federal Trade Commission Act in 1914.
+Though short and simple in nature, the very first legislation i.e, the Sherman Act of 1890, has emerged as the most important one.

-The Anti-trust law of America had emerged not only as law but also gave a socio-political picture of our society.
+The Anti-trust law of America emerged as law and gave a socio-political picture of our society.
 The high concentration of competition amongst the American industries was diluted for a considerable period with the help of the political consensus which got reflected in the law.
-The Anti-trust law found its application for the protection of the core republican values with respect to the free enterprise in America and was as a “Charter of freedom” by its Supreme Court.
+The Anti-trust law found its application for the protection of the core republican values with respect to free enterprise in America and was as a “Charter of freedom” by its Supreme Court.

-The fundamental principle that the Sherman Act had thrown in the market was that it had put a bar on the formation of the agreements by one or more competitors that restricts competition in the market.
-The Act had also rejected the idea of monopolies in the market if such a company is not competing fairly in the market or had resorted to cheating.
+The fundamental principle that the Sherman Act had thrown into the market was that it had put a bar on the formation of agreements by one or more competitors that restricted competition in the market.
+The Act had also rejected the idea of monopolies in the market if such a company is not competing fairly in the market or has resorted to cheating.
 The Act had also provided heavy monetary fines or even jail for anyone who had violated its provisions.

 The Clayton Act got passed in 1914.
 Business practices in America were very dynamic in nature.
-The Act gave protection to the customers in America from mergers or acquisition that aims at restricting competition in the market.
+The Act gave protection to customers in America from mergers or acquisitions that aimed at restricting competition in the market.